-BehaviorSpace offers you a much better way to solve this problem.
-If you specify a subset of values from the ranges of each slider, it will run the model with each possible combination of those values and, during each model run, record the results.
-In doing so, it samples the model's parameter space - not exhaustively, but enough so that you will be able to see relationships form between different sliders and the behavior of the system.
+BehaviorSpace offers you a much better way to solve this problem by sampling the model's parameter space - not exhaustively, but enough so that you will be able to see relationships form between different slider values and the behavior of the system.
+One way to do this is to specify a subset of values from the ranges of each slider.
+See Combinatorial syntaxes.
+BehaviorSpace will run the model with each possible combination of those values and, during each model run, record the results.
+Since NetLogo 6.4 it has been possible to specify non-combinatorial sets of slider values.
+See Subexperiment syntax.
 After all the runs are over, a dataset is generated which you can open in a different tool, such as a spreadsheet, database, or scientific visualization application, and explore.